DEPLOYDatabase

 Tesla FSD-Bot

 Tesla's neural-net brain derived from the FSD vehicle stack plus Dojo training infrastructure.
-V3 runs on the Tesla AI5 chip with roughly 5x the memory bandwidth of the predecessor.
+V3 is expected to run on Tesla's AI5 inference chip (taped out April 2026); Musk states AI5 has roughly 5x the memory bandwidth of its predecessor (AI4) and will ship first in Optimus, though these remain Musk-stated figures pending independent verification.
 On-device, vision-based, sharing architecture with Tesla vehicles.
 The Tesla AI-silicon advantage (FSD plus Dojo) is a real engineering edge.
 Less specified than Figure 03's stack was at the equivalent stage; full V3 specs are unknown as of mid-2026, with a summer 2026 unveil expected.
 Verified-vs-claimed: FSD-as-precedent is mixed; 'almost done' for nearly a decade.

-Foundation model · Maturity: Pilot · Closed · Powers 1 robot
+Foundation model · Maturity: Pilot · Closed · Powers 4 robots

 Machine-readable surfaces